 It is expected to be used for up to three years until the new Passenger Transport Interchange is constructed as part of the Central City recovery.
 More information can be found at the Accessible City chapter of the Christchurch Central Development Unit website.

-More information is available from MetroInfo.
+More information (including routes and timetables) is available from MetroInfo.

 Around Christchurch a variety of Bus Priority techniques are being used to help improve and enhance our bus service.
 Catching a bus is a more sustainable way to travel and reduces the use of car travel.
 By having these measures in place we can strive towards a efficient, reliable and environmentally friendly bus service.